scarletrx/blog/app/jewellery/index.md

 ---
 layout: default
-title: Jewellery &amp Timepieces
+title: Jewellery
 ---

-This is where our Jewellery &amp; Timepiece posts live.
+This is where our Jewellery posts live.